-Hitting pan is bittersweet.
+Hitting pan on products is bittersweet.
 It means two things for me:

 - I really like that product.

 - I probably have to spend money to buy another one.

 For those of you who don’t know, hitting pan is when you use a makeup product so much that you see the bottom on the container.
 This usually applies to blushes, eyeshadows, and powders.